 Video of the Day

 Causes of seborrheic dermatitis are usually not directly related to cardiovascular exercise.
-According to Rosasea.org, the causes of seborrheic dermatitis might include stress, change of seasons, fatigue, a yeast fungus, hormones, or an abnormality of hair follicles or oil glands.
+According to the National Rosacea Society, the causes of seborrheic dermatitis might include stress, change of seasons, fatigue, a yeast fungus, hormones or an abnormality of hair follicles or oil glands.

 Benefits of Exercise

 Because obesity and high stress levels can increase your risk for seborrheic dermatitis, achieving a healthful body weight and reducing stress levels might help lower your risk.

 In general, you should still participate in cardiovascular exercise if you have seborrheic dermatitis.
-However, the National Eczema Association reports that sweating during exercise may cause people with atopic dermatitis to itch, and strenuous exercise should be avoided when atopic dermatitis flare-ups occur.
+However, the National Eczema Association reports that sweating during exercise may cause people with certain types of dermatitis to itch, and strenuous exercise should be avoided when dermatitis flare-ups occur.

 Over-exercising that makes you exceptionally tired may also increase your risk for seborrheic dermatitis.